 It is very possible to maintain a good standard of living, travel regularly, eat frequently at restaurants and still put aside a sizeable sum of money in savings each month.
 The cost of living in Egypt is very low for the average expatriate teacher.

 There is a lot to do in the evenings and weekends, with a very active social scene amongst expatriate and local nationals.
 A host of gymnasiums and sports clubs are available for the more active, while there is a thriving arts scene in Cairo.
 It is very easy to get away to countries in Africa and Europe, or local desert areas and beaches.

 Most staff live either near the school in New Cairo or in a historic area of Cairo called Maadi.
 There is a variety of accommodation on offer and much of it within easy walking distance to the school.
 Single staff tend to opt for Maadi, where there is more expat night life, restaurants, and weekend activities.
 Families tend to opt for New Cairo, close to the school so that their children are close to where many of their new classmates will be living.
-The staff allowance will cover the rental of a range of 1, 2 and 3 bedroom flats.
+The staff housing subsidy will cover a 1 or 2 bedroom furnished flat in historic Maadi, but many staff choose to pay a little more and select the residence which most equates to their new ex pat life style.
 School transport carries staff on a daily basis to school, with a choice of 3 bus times for the return journey, depending on afternoon school commitments.